 I was born in Kittery, Maine and moved to Long Island, New York when I was about two.
 My mom comes from a great big family of 10 brothers and sisters.
 My dad retired from the NY Stock Exchange and can still outrun me.
-His sister, my Aunt Ann played a big role in inspiring my imagination in my growing years, and now is working her magic with her three great-nieces and two great-nephews.
+His sister, my Aunt Ann played a big role in inspiring my imagination in my growing years, and now is working her magic with her great-nieces and great-nephews.
 I have 2 younger brothers, Jim (a contractor) and Joe (a retired NYC detective), whom I consider my two best friends.

 Growing up, my main interests revolved around watching and rearing insects.
 In fact, the first book I ever wrote (in third grade) was about this subject.
 I wanted to be an entomologist and I was eager to learn as much as I could about the little crawly things that surround us.